 John Lewis managed to balance multiple types of content, such as posts, videos & commercials, and Instagram Stories cross-promotion for this year to bring even more value to their followers.
 Brits love the annual Christmas spot from John Lewis – like really love.
 That’s why each year they come up with a new one.

-I’ve learned so many things from Nordstrom last year.
+I’ve learned so many things from Nordstrom’s epic campaign.
 They’re a great teacher of the way social holiday campaigning works.
-Last year, they’ve connected with many world stars to transform the idea of the advent calendar by kicking it off with Celine Dion!
-I mean how can it get bigger?
+Last year, they connected with many world stars to transform the idea of the advent calendar by kicking it off with Celine Dion!
+I mean, how can it get bigger?

 View this post on Instagram